KurianGe/FastFoodMenu/README.md

 Step 2: Install the dependencies from requirements.txt

-$ pip install requirements.txt
+$ pip install -r requirements.txt

 Step 4: Run the application

 $ python app.py

-Step 5: Create an account using signup option and login using that account name and password.
+Step 5: Create an account using the signup option and log in using that account name and password.

 Enjoy using the Fast Food Menu Application